 Choosing to transcribe audio files to text increases the likelihood that your audience will retain the information you’re sharing.
 Research has shown that visual memory is stronger than auditory memory.
 Plus, audio transcription provides a handy document that is easier to reference at a moment’s notice than an audio file.

 Businesses who require audio transcription still face the challenge of figuring out how they are going to produce the transcripts.
 While some businesses opt for in-house transcription, it’s often far more efficient to outsource this task.
 However, before you decide whether or not to work with a professional transcription service, you’ll need to understand the ins and outs of audio description.
 For instance, how is audio to text transcribed?
 Is it possible to transcribe audio manually?
 What about automatic dictation software?
 Here is everything you need to know about how to transcribe audio files.

-Transcription Audio to Text
+Transcription Audio to Text Table of Contents

 What is audio transcription?